 Anyone who’s been to Fashion Week or been witness to it in the flesh will know the spectacle and the hype that is street style and all it entails.
 As we find ourselves well and truly in the 21st century, it’s often what people are wearing on the streets outside the shows than the designers’ collections themselves that get more press coverage and more public interest, and have a greater influence on what we’ll all be wearing this season and next.
 Given the individuality of street style and the fact that it’s on ‘real’ people rather than worn on models in a way that can sometimes be deemed unattainable to us mere mortals, it’s no wonder that it’s become the phenomenon that it has.

 The thing with street style is that the people in the shots always look so glamorous, cool and effortless – but what about the people on the other side of the lens, the photographers who capture the best looks, the most intriguing looks and the most inspirational?
-At London Collections Men SS17 we caught up with Coggles’ street style photographer Andrew Barber, who told us it was anything but the ‘oh, this old thing?’ vibe that street style images emulate.
+We caught up with Coggles’ street style photographer Andrew Barber, who told us it was anything but the ‘oh, this old thing?’ vibe that street style images emulate.

 “Everything is really challenging when it comes to street style: the time frames, the requirements, getting to every show on time, trying to get something that’s natural, getting into a position where there won’t be other photographers in the way, having to deal with security like in Paris at the Grand Palais where they’ll kick you off the roads and try and put you in the back of their car.
 I’ve had that a few times and it’s not good.”